acmenlei/codecv/README.en.md

 [Online 1](http://codeleilei.gitee.io/markdown2pdf/) [Online 2](https://acmenlei.github.io/codecv/dist/) [Online 3](https://codingcv.netlify.app)

-> Declaration: This project is released on GitHub/Gitee under the MIT license, free and intended for open-source learning.
-It is developed continuously in spare time.
-Please indicate the original repository address when deploying and respect the author's efforts.
+> Declaration: This project is published on GitHub/Gitee, free and as an open source learning use, use spare time for continuous development, deployment please indicate the original author and the original warehouse address in a prominent place on the website, do not use for commercial purposes without the author's permission!

 ## 😄 Docker deploy